LTC Appeals

 The stronger your evidence of a changed life, the more likely the board is to find that you have met the clear and convincing evidence standard.
 Conversely, if you have been arrested again, even for minor infractions, since the conviction, that will weigh heavily against you.

-How the FLRB Decision Interacts with Local Licensing Authority
+How Does an FLRB Decision Interact with the Local Licensing Authority?

-An FLRB denial does not prevent you from applying to the licensing authority again later.
-If additional time passes and your circumstances improve even further, you can petition the FLRB again, though most practitioners wait at least one to two years between petitions to show meaningful change.
+An FLRB denial does not prevent you from petitioning the FLRB again later.
+If additional time passes and your circumstances improve, a renewed petition is available, though waiting long enough to show meaningful change between petitions is the practical norm.

-If your application was denied and you are trying to understand the full range of your options, including both FLRB petition and court appeal, starting with a clear understanding of the [How to Appeal an LTC Denial in Massachusetts](ltc-denial-appeal-massachusetts) process is helpful context.
+If your application was denied and you are trying to understand the full range of your options, a clear understanding of the general LTC denial appeal process is helpful context.

 Disclaimer: This post is for informational purposes only and does not constitute legal advice.
 No attorney-client relationship is formed by reading this content.
 If you need legal advice, consult an attorney about your specific situation.
 Full disclaimer.